Inspectors intervene during Wishaw General Hospital visit

 The inspection visit also highlighted other areas for improvement such as mental health screening.

 NHS Lanarkshire said it had made a number of improvements since two visits by inspectors earlier this year.

-Healthcare Improvement Scotland carried out an announced inspection at Wishaw General in May and an unannounced follow-up in June.'No explanation'
+Healthcare Improvement Scotland carried out an announced inspection at Wishaw General in May and an unannounced follow-up in June.

 The watchdog's subsequent report noted that during the second visit, inspectors had to intervene and help two patients on one ward.

 The report said: "We observed a nurse starting to assist a patient with their meal.
 The staff member then left the patient mid-way through their meal with no explanation given to the patient.

 "We heard the staff member tell a colleague they were going on a break.
 The patient was then observed trying to eat their soup with a fork.